kkwong44/travelogue/README.md

 ## Features

-The aim of this site is to create a community to share travel experiences and let other poptential vistors to find more information about the destinations.
+The aim of this site is to create a community to share travel experiences and let other potential visitors to find more information about the destinations.

 In order to meet the aim and allow the community to grow.
 There are no restriction to visit the site but different access rights will be set to different user groups.
 The user groups have been defined into 3 different types for this site.